 Peter wrote original music and song orchestrations for the Off-Broadway premiere of “The Sensational Josephine Baker,” and for “Penny Penniworth,” both produced by Emerging Artists Theatre (EAT), also serving as the company’s staff musical director.

 Peter’s short musical, “MTA: The Musical” was a finalist in the 2013 Davenport Short Play Competition.
-"MTA: The Musical" has been recorded as part of a series of radio musicals called Bite-Sized Broadway, and will premiere February 1, 2021.
+"MTA: The Musical" has been recorded as part of a series of radio musicals called Bite-Sized Broadway, and has premiered April 5, 2021.
 He is also the creator of the ongoing “8-bar Audition Song Series,” and the "Fractured Holidays Series."

 Previous Musical Direction and/or Arranger credits include: “Dig & Be Dug: The Gospel of Lord Buckley,” “DMV: The Musical,” and “Johnny Infamous,” “That’s Showbiz!” for MITF, “BlackFootnotes” for AMAS, a 40th Anniversary Production of “Hair” for The Real Theatre Company in NYC, “Evita” and “1776” for the Yorktown Theater Company, various cabaret shows, and numerous productions of the award-winning family musical, “Welcome To Tourettaville.”
 Peter provided Musical Direction and Orchestrations for productions of “Very Good Eddie,” “Fifty Million Frenchmen,” and “Lady Be Good” (benefiting BC/EFA.)

 Peter has written custom 'special material,' including the 50th birthday song for Tony Award®-winning Broadway producer, Marc Routh, entitled "The Man Behind The Curtain."
 Parody lyrics include "Cake is Coming" performed by Matthew Hydzik for a benefit performance, and "Boy Toy" for Ben Cameron.